mmbman/Katagiri/1982-12-15-Blue-Cliff-Record-Case-37.md

 ### Transcript

 <p align="center" style="font-style: italic">
-<a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/blue-cliff-record-case-27" target="_blank">Listen to this talk on mnzencenter.org</a>
+<a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/blue-cliff-record-case-27" target="_blank">Listen to this talk</a>
 </p>

 **Archive Issue: The beginning and ending of this talk are missing, and what exists in the audio file appears to be a single tape side repeated three times.
 The same audio repeats at 39:00 and 1:18:31.**